FOGO: Food Organics & Garden Organics

 What happens if I put the wrong items in my FOGO bin?

 Contamination can affect the quality of the compost produced from FOGO materials.
 If it is safe to do so, remove the item from your FOGO bin and place it in the correct bin.
+Council will provide guidance and resources to help residents use the service correctly and minimise contamination.

 What if I don't have garden waste?